|Course:||learnonline Help (Staff)|

 - Navigate to your course, and turn editing on

-- Select what section you wish the tool to be located and click ‘+ Add an activity or resource’
+- Select what section you want the tool to be located and click ‘+ Add an activity or resource’

 - In the Activity and Resource list, find and select ‘External Tool’